DarekDGB/DigiByte-Adamantine-Wallet/docs/FOR-DEVELOPERS.md

 -   Architectural rules\
 -   Naming conventions (documentation vs runtime)\
 -   Subsystem responsibilities\
--   Shield‑Bridge orchestration logic\
+-   Shield-Bridge orchestration logic\
+-   EQC / WSQK / Runtime execution law\
 -   How to extend any layer safely\
 -   CI and contribution standards\
 -   Stability guarantees for v0.2 → v0.3

-This is a **long‑term engineering manual**, not a marketing document.
+This is a **long-term engineering manual**, not a marketing document.

 ------------------------------------------------------------------------